aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

-Gets the Locale used for workbook at the time the file was loaded.
+Gets the regional settings used for the Workbook that will be loaded.

 **Remarks**

+This property has the same effect with [getRegion()](../../com.aspose.cells/loadoptions\#getRegion--) for setting regional settings.

 **Returns:**
 java.util.Locale